 The example of the milkshakes is one of my favorite examples to share.
 It’s common for non-product people to think that gathering user insight can be done by running a survey and adjusting the product according to the overall results.
 But in-person observation and interviewing find distinct use-cases that could then be optimized to serve those customers.

 One of the first rules of product management is to be obsessed with your customers (thank you Hiten Shah).
-In a world that supports in-person relationships less and less, Clay was an advocate for getting out of the room and being with the people.
+In a world that supports in-person relationships less and less, Clayton Christensen was an advocate for getting out of the room and being with the people.

 Key questions you can ask to apply the theory to your product include: